AdobeDocs/analytics.en/help/components/c-variables/dimensionslist/reports-pages-not-found.md

 ---
 description: Helps you identify pages that contain broken links and to measure traffic to pages that do not exist.
 These pages are commonly referred to as 404 Pages.
 You can use this report to see where visitors are accessing these broken pages, as well as how often.
-seo-description: Helps you identify pages that contain broken links and to measure traffic to pages that do not exist.
-These pages are commonly referred to as 404 Pages.
-You can use this report to see where visitors are accessing these broken pages, as well as how often.
-seo-title: Pages Not Found
 solution: Analytics
 title: Pages Not Found
 topic: Reports